1j01/jspaint/README.md

 * Animated GIFs (yes, that entails a fully featured (but simple) animation editor)
 * Animated and Transparent APNGs
 * Multisize Icons (ICO for windows and ICNS for mac)
-* Scalable Vector Graphics (mostly kidding, but actually it could always open SVG files thanks to browsers knowing how to treat SVGs like any other images, and now I've made it so it knows not to save over the original SVG files.
+* Scalable Vector Graphics (mostly kidding, but actually it could always open SVG files in browsers that can handle SVGs, and now I've made it try not to save over the original SVG.
 So that's pretty decent SVG support, for a 100% raster image editor.)
 * Text Files (Seriously.
-Really *not* just *not* kidding I *don't* not *promise** maybe)
+Really *not* just not* kidding, I *don't* notpromisemaybe)

 ## Did you know?

-* Tips and Tricks from [this tutorial](http://www.albinoblacksheep.com/tutorial/mspaint) that work in mspaint also work in jspaint if they have a checkmark:
+* Tips and Tricks from [this tutorial for mspaint](http://www.albinoblacksheep.com/tutorial/mspaint) that also work in jspaint if they have a checkmark:

-	* Brush Scaling ✓ (in jspaint you don't need to hold Ctrl!)
+	* [x] Brush Scaling (in jspaint you don't need to hold Ctrl!)
-	* "Custom Brushes" ✓
+	* [x] "Custom Brushes"
-	* The 'Stamp' "Tool" ✓
+	* [x] The 'Stamp' "Tool"
-	* Image Scaling ✓ (Plus and Minus on the Numpad to scale the selection by factors of 2)
+	* [x] Image Scaling (+/- on the Numpad to scale the selection by factors of 2)
-	* Color Replacement
+	* [ ] Color Replacement
-	* The Grid (Ctrl+G + zoom6x+)
+	* [ ] The Grid (Ctrl+G + zoom6x+)
-	* Quick Undo ✓ (I also made it redoable, in case you do it by accident!
+	* [x] Quick Undo (I also made it redoable, in case you do it by accident!
 And you _will_ do it by accident, probably.)
-	* Scroll Wheel draws line down and to the right (hmm, let's maybe not recreate this? ah who am I kidding I'll make it an option)
+	* [ ] Scroll Wheel draws line down and to the right (hmm, let's maybe not recreate this? ah who am I kidding I'll make it an option)